 |POSITION||Associate Head Coach|

-Brian Schmack enters his third season at the helm of the Crusader baseball program in 2016.
+Brian Schmack enters his fourth season at the helm of the Crusader baseball program in 2017.

 The 2014 Crusader staff was anchored by sophomore starting pitcher Dalton Lundeen and closer Karch Kowalczyk.
 Lundeen earned Horizon League Co-Pitcher of the Year accolades following a spring that yielded a league-low 1.94 ERA.
 His earned run average was over a full run lower than the HL's second-best pitcher.
 The southpaw concluded 2014 57th nationally in earned run average, 28th in strikeout-to-walk ratio (5.42), 60th in walks plus hits allowed per inning pitched (WHIP) at 1.02, and 31st in walks allowed per nine innings (1.30).

-Schmack had spent the last seven seasons as Valpo's pitching coach, helping the Crusaders to back-to-back Horizon League championships in each of the last two years.
+Before taking the helm, Schmack had spent the previous seven seasons as Valpo's pitching coach, helping the Crusaders to back-to-back Horizon League championships in 2012 and 2013.
 Prior to the 2011 season, Schmack was promoted to associate head coach.
-He also brings 10 seasons of professional playing experience to the position.
+He also played 10 seasons of professional baseball.

 At Erie, Schmack was named to TOPPS’ AA all-star squad in 2003, leading the Eastern League with 29 saves.
 In 2000, he tied for third in the International League (AAA) with 11 victories for Charlotte.